addiscent/vagrant-ruby-rails/README.md

 6. Create a directory and spin up a Vagrant Box.
 The spin-up provisioning installs Rails.
 > $ mkdir workspace && vagrant up && vagrant ssh

 Now wait a while for the _Ubuntu Server 16.04_ image to download and provision.
 The amount of wait time is mostly determined by the speed of connections to the necessary servers on the Internet.
 Typically, a _vagrant-ruby-rails_ instance requires 15 minutes to download and install.

 After the image finishes downloading and provisioning is complete, you see the prompt of the _guest-vbox_ :

         2017.0328.0215.59
         vagrant@vagrant-ruby-rails:~
         $

+7. Become root user :
+> $ sudo -s

-7. Create a new Rails app and start the thin web server.
+8. Create a new Rails app :
+> $ cd /vagrant/workspace && rails new myapp

+9. Quit being root user by exiting root user shell :
+> # exit

+10. Start the thin web server :
-> $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0
+> $ cd myapp && rails s -b 0.0.0.0

-Open a web browser to _http://localhost:3033_
+While you are waiting for the web server to fill the Rails pipleline, open a web browser to _http://localhost:3033_.
+After the pipeline fills, in the web browser window you see :

         Yay!
 You’re on Rails!